This is a repost of last year’s financial tips, updated for 2019!

 Be Sure To Max Out Tax Advantaged Retirement Accounts

 Hopefully you’ve already set up your work retirement accounts to max out along the year (aka dollar cost averaging).
 Or better yet, you front loaded them and are done for the year!
 Here are the accounts you may want to double check:

 Work retirement accounts

 Don’t forget to fund your Roth IRA!
 Most physicians will need to backdoor it.
-You do have until Tax Day in April to fund it, however, it is cleaner if you do the IRA contribution & conversion this calendar year.
+You do have until Tax Day in April 2020 to fund it, however, it is cleaner if you do the IRA contribution & conversion this calendar year.
 This is due to how you fill out Form 8606 with your taxes.

-If you don’t have a solo-401(k) you have until 12/31 to open one – so get on it!
+If you don’t have a solo-401(k) but want to, you have until 12/31/19 to open one – so get on it!

-Tax Loss Harvesting
+Take Advantage of Tax Loss Harvesting

 Speaking of investments, make sure you know when to rebalance your portfolio.
 I recommend doing this once a year and definitely not more than twice a year.
 Pick an annual date to do this.

-Be Smart about Charitable Donations
+Be Smart About Charitable Donations

-The new Tax Law makes it more difficult to itemize deductions since the standard deduction is much higher.
+The new Tax Law (as of 2018) makes it more difficult to itemize deductions since the standard deduction is much higher.
 Hopefully no one donates just for the tax write off.
 The best way to donate and get a tax break is to lump your donations every other year (or more) so that you are able to itemize deductions.

-Claim FSA Money
+Use FSA Money

 Don’t forget to use up your Flexible Spending Account(s).
-Some will let you carry forward up to $500 to the following year.
-However most of the plans are “use it or lose it.”
+Some plans will let you carry forward up to $500 to the following year.
+However, most of the plans are “use it or lose it.”
 Your plan can also offer a two and a half month grace period (March 15).

-There is no end of year deadline for this per se … however this ends up being an non-urgent item on the to-do list.
+There is no end of year deadline for this per se … however this ends up being an non-urgent item on the to-do list for many people.

 If you’re reading this and you do not have a will – what are you waiting for?
-Perhaps you elected a legal plan through your employer and the deadline to use it or lose is coming up.
-If you are married and/or have children having a will is a must to elect a guardian in case of your early demise.
+Perhaps you elected a legal plan through your employer and the deadline to use it or lose it is coming up.
+If you are married and/or have children, having a will is a must to elect a guardian in case of your early demise.
 Otherwise the state will pick for you.

 For password and secure digital document management I recommend a program like Lastpass.
 For most folks, the family plan will be appropriate.
 This allows the whole family to use Lastpass to manage passwords.
 Lastpass can also generate secure passwords (you’re not using the same password for all your logins, right?).